The Words (film): Plot

 Unable to cope with the loss, Celia left him and moved to her parents' home in the country.
-He then used his pain as inspiration to write the manuscript, which he took to Celia while visiting her.
-She found the story so moving she returned to him.
+He then used his pain as inspiration to write the manuscript, which he took to Celia during his visit.
+She found the story so moving, she returned to him.
 However, she unintentionally left the manuscript in a briefcase on the train after her trip back to Paris, losing it.
 Because of this, their reconciliation was short-lived, and they divorced soon afterwards.

-The public reading ends and Hammond tells his fans they must buy the book to learn how it ends.
-Daniella then accompanies Hammond back to his apartment where she pressures him into telling her the ending.
-Hammond explains that Rory tells the truth about the creation of the story, first to his wife and then to Cutler.
+The public reading ends, and Hammond tells his fans they must buy the book to learn how it ends.
+Daniella then accompanies Hammond back to his apartment, where she pressures him into telling her the ending.
+Hammond explains that Rory tells the truth about the story's creation, first to his wife and then to Cutler.
 He also tells him he wants to credit the old man as the true author.
-Cutler angrily advises against this as it would severely damage both their reputations, and recommends giving the old man a share of the book's profits instead.
+Cutler angrily advises against this, as it would severely damage both their reputations, and instead recommends giving the old man a share of the book's profits.

-Rory then seeks out the old man to pay him and finds him working in a plant nursery.
+Rory then seeks out the old man to pay him, only to find him working in a plant nursery.
 He refuses the money, then tells about seeing Celia once more.
-While riding the train to work, years after his divorce, he spotted her with a new husband and a young son at a train station.
+Years after his divorce, while riding the train to work, he spotted her with a new husband and a young son at a train station.
 The old man points out that people always move on from their mistakes, and Rory will too.

 Daniella continues to pressure Hammond for more details.
-He reveals that the old man died not long after Rory's second meeting with him along with the secret of the manuscript's true author.
+He reveals that the old man died not long after Rory's second meeting with him, along with the secret of the manuscript's true author.
 Daniella deduces that The Words is actually an autobiographical book, with Rory as Hammond's surrogate.

 She kisses him, reassuring him that people move on from their mistakes, but he pulls away, telling her that there is a fine line between life and fiction.
-The film flashes back to Rory and Dora in their tiny kitchen, as Rory whispers "I'm sorry" in her ear.
+The film flashes back to Rory and Dora in their kitchen, as Rory whispers "I'm sorry" in her ear.